Christopher Jackson (author): Biography

 Jackson was born in Surrey, United Kingdom.
 His grandfather George Pattinson was a boat collector who founded the Windermere Jetty Museum at Windermere.
 Jackson is also related to British painter Winifred Nicholson by marriage since the Nicholson family is his mother's cousins.
 His father, Gordon Jackson, currently runs a family company.

 Jackson was educated at the Charterhouse School.
-He received BA in History from University of Nottingham.
+He received BA in history from University of Nottingham.

 In 2013, his work, The Gallery, was published by the University of Salzburg, and received critical acclaim.

 In 2017, his biography of Roger Federer, Roger Federer: Portrait of an Artist, was published.
 The book was reviewed by the New Statesman and The Canberra Times.
 In the book, Christopher Jackson attempts to explain the excitement of the Wimbledon champion's fans and covers his life from an artistic point of view.

-In 2018, he published Theresa May: Power, Chaos, and Chance, a biography about the former Prime Minister of the United Kingdom, Theresa May.
+In 2018, he published Theresa May: Power, Chaos, and Chance, a biography about the former prime minister of the United Kingdom, Theresa May.
 The book covered Brexit and Theresa May's role in it.
 Jackson compared her determination with Margaret Thatcher.

-In 2021, he wrote a book about Joe Biden, the current President of the United States, named President Joe Biden: Healer-In-Chief.
+In 2021, he wrote a book about Joe Biden, the then-current president of the United States, named President Joe Biden: Healer-In-Chief.